luzpaz/pivy_trackers-wiki/Examples.md

 # Other Examples

-Other examples may be found in the Example section of the [Trackers] and [Traits] classes documented in the [Module API].
+Other examples may be found in the Example section of the [Trackers](Modules#trackers) and [Traits](Modules#traits) classes documented in the [Module API](Modules).
 Note that most examples found there are not self-contained and are, thus, not complete.